Erikvv/array-slicing-cpp/README.md

         int index;
         cin>> index;
-        // afaik no other way to do this than with a copy
-        // (or pointer, but that is what we try to avoid) auto test = slice<5>(haystack,index);
+        // afaik no other way to do this than with a copy (or pointer) auto test = slice<5>(haystack,index);

         if( needle == test )